-Localization is the adaptation of a product or service to meet the needs of a particular language, culture, or desired population's "look-and-feel".
+Localization is adapting a product or service to meet the needs of a particular language, culture, or desired population's "look-and-feel".
 For Localization to function, the language (or languages) to be available needs to be defined.
 For example, the default language for every DCM installation is English, but if the user base operates in different countries or regions, it is possible to set up translations accordingly.
 This area of the system provides for the languages to be used and interpreted.

-To change localization for a specific user, in the Setup application, go to Internal People > Users, select your username, and open it as Quick Modify (Control > Quick Modify).
+To change localization for a specific user in the Setup application, go to Internal People > Users, select your username, and open it as Quick Modify (Control > Quick Modify).

-Then in the Preferences section from the Locale dropdown list select ‘Russian (Russia)’ and for Language select ‘Russian’.
+Then in the Preferences section from the Locale dropdown list, select ‘Russian (Russia)’ and for Language select ‘Russian’.

 Save your change

 To see the translation, you must log out and back in again.
 After logging back in, your screen will look like this: